When deciding to implement a new laser machine, fabricators should consider these post-sale support factors among laser manufacturers

 By understanding the impact service support can have on a fabricator’s business, Mazak Optonics’ focuses on building a team of highly skilled engineers.
-Mark Dilling, General Manager of Customer Service at Mazak Optonics, explains, “At Mazak Optonics we are very customer-centric.
-We know the value of providing excellent customer service and that it is a key part of our customer satisfaction.
-For this reason, we have invested a lot of time and resources into finding the right people to provide exceptional service.”
+Mazak Optonics is very customer-centric, knowing the value of providing excellent customer service and that it is a key part of customer satisfaction.
+For this reason, Mazak has invested a lot of time and resources into finding the right people to provide exceptional service.

 Mazak Optonics has an extensive team of laser experts to provide service support for Mazak laser machines.
 Some of Mazak’s service engineers have over 30 years of experience.
 This experience allows for a thorough understanding of Mazak’s laser machines and translates to efficient servicing.
 The depth of this experience is also passed down to newly added team members during the training for their positions.

 Another factor that makes Mazak Optonics service support successful is scheduling.
-“We schedule all onsite service visits at the end of the week to make sure we can get to as many customers as possible the following week.
-We take into consideration the locations of our customers, where our Field Service Engineers (FSE) are located, and each FSE’s area of expertise.
-This allows us to utilize our engineers as effectively as we can to provide optimal service support,” says Dilling.
+All onsite service visits are scheduled at the end of the week to make sure to visit as many customers as possible the following week.
+While taking into consideration the locations of customers, where Field Service Engineers (FSE) are located, and each FSE’s area of expertise.
+This allows Mazak to utilize their engineers as effectively as possible to provide optimal service support.
 Mazak Optonics also created a unique role called the Service Minuteman.
 This position is purposefully not scheduled at week’s end and is dispatched during the week to provide service for fabricators if an emergency arises.
 Having the Service Minuteman position increases the ability to be flexible when fabricators need immediate onsite assistance.

 Finally, while having highly skilled employees is important for providing exceptional service support, being dedicated takes it to the next level.
-Dilling mentions, “We have an incredible team of engineers.
-Many of them have willingly sacrificed their time off the clock to make sure customers are taken care of.
-With the laser machine being the initial step of the fabrication process, Mazak’s service team knows the impact they have on a customer’s bottom line.”
+Mazak has an incredible team of engineers, with many of them have willingly sacrifice their time off the clock to make sure customers are taken care of.
+With the laser machine being the initial step of the fabrication process, Mazak’s service team knows the impact they have on a customer’s bottom line.

 A strong service support team is crucial to a fabricator’s operations and should be a top post-sale consideration.